redwanrant/Advanced-Lane-Lines/writeup_template.md

 ![alt text][image1]

 ### Pipeline (single images)

+The entire pipeline consists of the following:
+	- correcting a distorted image
+	- performing binary thresholding
+	- perspective transform

 I decided to use a combination of gradients and color transforms to achieve a threshold binary image.
 I used the direction gradient, the magnitude gradient, the absolute x gradient, and the s channel in the hls color space.